-The government was heartened that Sunni Muslim independents won 23 total seats.
-Of those, 9 were won by secular Sunnis and 14 were won by Islamist Sunnis (7 from the Salafists trend and 7 Muslim Brotherhood members).
+The government was heartened that Sunni Muslims won 23 total seats.
+Of those, 8 were won by secular Sunnis and 15 were won by Islamist Sunnis (8 from the Salafists trend and 7 Muslim Brotherhood members).
 Only one woman (Latifa al Qaoud, who was unopposed in her district) won, out of 18 female candidates (down from 31 female candidates in the 2002 elections).
 As evidence of continued friction, Wifaq boycotted the speakership contest, and incumbent COR Speaker Khalifa al-Dhahrani was reelected speaker.

 The King subsequently named a new Shura Council with 20 Shiites, 19 Sunnis, and one Christian (a female).
 Ten women were appointed.
 However, the Shiites appointed were not all aligned with opposition factions, and several were considered "pro-government."
 Therefore, the Shura Council was not a bastion of opposition to the government even though Shiites held half of its seats.
-In a nod to the increased Shiite strength as a result of the elections, the government appointed a Shiite (Jawad al-Araidh) as deputy prime minister and another (who is close to Wifaq) as a minister of state for foreign affairs.
+In a nod to the increased Shiite strength as a result of the elections, the government appointed a Shiite (Jawad al-Araidh) as one of the four deputy prime ministers and another (who is close to Wifaq) as a minister of state for foreign affairs.
+Three other Shiites remained in the cabinet.

 Heightened political tensions continued in between national elections.
 In December 2008, the government made numerous arrests of Shiite demonstrators and accused some of being part of a foreign-inspired "plot" to destabilize Bahrain.
 Some were accused of undergoing guerrilla or terrorist training in Syria.
 On January 26, 2009, the government arrested three leading Shiite activists, including the wheelchair-bound Dr. Abduljalil Alsingace and Mr. Hassan Mushaima, both leaders of Al Haq.
 They were tried during February-March 2009 but, along with other Shiite activists, were pardoned and released in April 2009.
 Alsingace has visited the United States several times to highlight the human rights situation in Bahrain.
-(As noted below, Alsingace was arrested again in August 2010.)
+(As noted below, Alsingace was arrested again in August 2010.
 Mushaima subsequently went into exile in Europe.
+Mushaima was arrested after his return and both are on trial in connection with the 2011 unrest.)